 - Faster healing time than joint fusion

-Dr. Schoenhaus uses the leading technological advances during joint implant surgery and offers the newest and best suited materials available.
+Dr. Schoenhaus and Dr. Gold use the leading technological advances during joint implant surgery and offers the newest and best suited materials available.

-During this procedure, Dr. Schoenhaus removes damaged bone and cartilage from the problem area and replaces it with a customized synthetic joint.
+During this procedure, Dr. Schoenhaus and Dr. Gold remove damaged bone and cartilage from the problem area and replaces it with a customized synthetic joint.
 The replacement joint is generally made of plastic or metal.

 The most common joint plant surgery conducted on the feet is at the metatarsophalangeal (MTP) joint, located at the bottom of the big toe.